 - 1. In accordance with State law, property tax revenue is budgeted at 95 percent of the levy. - 2.
-All tax roll values are current estimates as of tax rolls of July 1, 2012. - 3.
-Tax Increment Financing (TIF) payments are contributions made by the County to Community Redevelopment Areas; these payments apply to the Countywide and Unincorporated portions of the levy. - 4.
-A Community Redevelopment Area (CRA) is a geographic area created by Board action to revitalize areas designated as slum and blight through a finding of necessity that based on the rolled-back rate (the rate that generates the same property tax revenue) assuming the maximum millage rate had been adopted for the prior year and then adjusted for growth in per capita Florida personal income, whether or not the maximum millage rate had been adopted in the prior year.
+All tax roll values are current estimates as of tax rolls of July 1, 2013. - Tax Increment Financing (TIF) payments are contributions made by the County to Community Redevelopment Areas; these payments apply to the Countywide and Unincorporated portions of the levy. - 4.
+A Community Redevelopment Area (CRA) is a geographic area created by Board action to revitalize areas designated as slum and blight through a finding of necessity that

+The State has defined the highest millage rate that may be levied with a simple majority vote of the governing body known as the maximum millage rate.
+This rate is the rolled-back rate, adjusted for the growth in per capital personal income in Florida.
+Beginning in FY 2009-10, the maximum millage rate is based on the rolled-back rate (the rate that generates the same property tax revenue) assuming the maximum millage rate had been adopted for the prior year and then adjusted for growth in per capita Florida personal income, whether or not the maximum millage rate had been adopted in the prior year.
 In other words, if the millage rate that was adopted was higher than the calculated maximum millage rate, that rate is the cap.
 If a millage rate below the maximum millage rate is adopted, an adjustment is made to credit the revenue that was lost because a rate below the maximum millage rate was adopted.
 The formulas used to calculate the various millage rates are defined by the Florida Department of Revenue.